Automatic Variationally Stable Analysis for Finite Element Computations: Transient Convection-Diffusion Problems: The AVS-FE Methodology

 \subsection{Saddle Point Problem}

 The AVS-FE discretization~\eqref{eq:discrete_form} can be implemented in existing FE software by redefining routines that compute the element stiffness matrices.
 However, in several commonly used FE solvers, such as FEniCS~\cite{alnaes2015fenics} or Firedrake~\cite{rathgeber2017firedrake}, manipulations of the element assembly routines may not as easily be performed.
 Thus, to enable straightforward implementation into these FE solvers, we will introduce an equivalent interpretation of the AVS-FE method as a global saddle point problem.
-This alternative interpretation is commonly employed for the DPG method~\cite{demkowicz2014overview} and is also the approach taken by Calo \emph{et. al.} in~\cite{calo2019adaptive}.
 We omit several details here and highlight only key features of this interpretation, interested readers are referred to~\cite{demkowicz2014overview} for a complete presentation.

-The AVS-FE method is a minimum residual method, in the sense that their solution realizes the minimum of a functional according to the following principle:
+The AVS-FE method is a weighted least squares, or minimum residual method, in the sense that its solution realizes the minimum of a functional according to the following principle:

 where $\mathbbmss{B}$ and $\mathbbmss{F}$ are operators induced by the bilinear and linear forms, respectively.
 Due to the Riesz representation problem~\eqref{eq:riesz_problem} and energy norm, we can relate the norm on the dual space $\VV'$ $\norm{\cdot}{\VV'}$ to the energy norm $\norm{\cdot}{\text{B}}$.
 Thus, we can consider a Riesz representer of the approximation error $(u-u^h,\qq-\qq^h)$, which we refer to as an \emph{error representation function}~\cite{Demkowicz2}.
 This error representation function $( \hat{e},\hat{\bfm{E}} )$ is then defined as the solution of the following weak problem: